ghosert/VimProject/note.md

 Tips: Put immediately next actions here, deffered next actions to google cal or wechat reminder.

-- [ ] Move productproject from bitbucket to github
+- [ ] git clone again productproject from github on mac and homepc(done) and minipc and production in the future.
 - [ ] dockerize the entirement runtime env to docker based on Ubuntu 22.04, handle [[zybuluo-improvement#Fix Plan for Zybuluo]] below and unify them in a single doc somewhere.
 - [ ] Move everything from my Ubuntu Desktop to docker container
 - [ ] [[zybuluo-improvement#TODO Tasks]]